-Before joining the Provost’s Office, Carol was Associate Dean for Educational Development and Director of the Office of Educational Development in the UNC School of Medicine.
-In that role, she was responsible for faculty development, curriculum evaluation, the standardized patient programs, student assessment initiatives, and programs for minority student recruitment and retention.
-Previous experience has been with the Pew Health Professions Commission, mental health and correctional institutions, schools, and social service agencies.
+Prior to her fifteen years as vice provost, Tresolini served as Associate Dean for Educational Development in the UNC School of Medicine.
+In that role, she was responsible for programs for minority student recruitment, faculty development, curriculum evaluation, standardized patient programs, and student assessment initiatives.
+Previous non-UNC experience has been with the Pew Health Professions Commission, mental health and correctional institutions, schools, and social service agencies.

 A native of Pennsylvania, Tresolini holds a B.A. in sociology from Duke University and M.Ed. and Ph.D. degrees from UNC-Chapel Hill in special education and adult and higher education.
 She currently is a member of the board of directors of the Center for Child and Family Health and serves as its treasurer.